mrovshana/rsschool-cv/cv.md

 ______________________
 I'm a Junior Software Test Engineer with over 3 years experience in IT and Banking.\
-Want to became an frontend developer, because  I have an analytical mindset and technical education and at the same time I love creativity.\
+Want to became a frontend developer, because  I have an analytical mindset and technical education and at the same time I love creativity.\
 In a free time I draw (in general people faces by pencile), learn to play piano and ukulele and dance becide a mirror.\
 I like learning something new, being a part of team and see results of efforts!
 _______________________